Kristina01111000/Drws_site/README.md

 Scorecard stuff
 - Remove the four element score card widget from the scorecard page -> hide it
 - Think about the shorter activities descriptions, make another page for long versions,
-- Pull out one sentence explanations for each link to another page with long versions
+- Pull out one sentence explanations for each link to another page with long versions, figure out how to link it in a way that sound good
 - Put a bullet point for each activity try it

 Score card: